laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

 <a name="post-signatures"></a>
 ### `POST petitions/:petition_id/signatures`

-Adds a signature to a petition.
-A petition authorization key is required for this action.
+Adds a signature to a petition. **A request signature, is required for this request.**

 By adding signatures to a petition, the API user agrees to display the following text and links directly above or below the signature form: